 Learn and join

-Joining – if you already row or scull
+If you already know how to row or scull :

-If you have never rowed before, rowed ages ago at university and want to return to it or have enjoyed paddling around a boating lake in summer and fancy having a go, this is the place to start!
+If you have never rowed before, or maybe rowed ages ago and want to return to it or have enjoyed paddling around a boating lake in summer and fancy having a go, this is the place to start!

 There are two ways to start rowing or sculling with the club.